antoniogamizdelgado/hook-form-poc/README.md

+# Spike

+## TODO

+- Find a way to force the developer to specify a value for the generic type T of a component.
+Right now you can forget about it, and if you do, then TS cannot check the types in the form.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.